 Prepare Installation Site

-The first step in the installation process is to remove the part of the old wall where the pocket door will be placed.
+The first step in the door installation process is to remove the part of the old wall where the pocket door will be placed.
 This includes removing the drywall, studs, plates and sills, as well as any electrical or plumbing works that may be present.

 Install Door Frame Hardware